-Including the names, grades and job titles of all service directors and senior civil servants at SCS2 and above and the numbers, grades and professions of staff within each team.
+Including the names, grades and job titles of all senior management and senior civil servants at Grade 3 and above and the numbers, grades and professions of staff within each team.
 An explanation of the internal structures of the department: referring to their functions; indicating the relationship of different departmental sections with other departments, internal and external; and how the structure relates to the roles and responsibilities.